Organizing Committee & Tracks

 - Formal Methods & Model-Based Testing

-- Software Quality & Technical Debt Analytics
+- Software Quality, Technical Debt & Maintainability

 - Agile at Scale & Socio-Technical Systems

-- Empirical SE & Reproducibility
+- Empirical Software Engineering & Reproducibility

 Nilufar Abdurakhmonova, D.Sc.
 (Philology), Prof. Head, Dept. of Computational Linguistics, National University of Uzbekistan (NUUz), Uzbekistan